yashbhargava1992/stingray/joss/paper2.md

 MB and EVL are supported in part by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National
 Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations)
+D.H. is supported by the Women In Science Excel (WISE) programme of the Netherlands Organisation for Scientific Research (NWO).

 # References